JoaoLopesF/RemoteDebug/README.md

 For reduce overheads RemoteDebug is disconnect the telnet client if it not active.

-    - Please pless enter or any key if you need keep the connection
+    - Please press enter or any key if you need keep the connection
     - The default is 5 minutes (You can change it in RemoteDebug.h)
     - You can use mDNS to register each node with different name, it helps to connect without know the IP.